In place of a High Five for Friday post tomorrow, I'm posting my annual November Gratitude Journal today. Happy Thanksgiving, friends.

 November 19: I'm grateful for great (albeit crazy) outreach performances to kick off Nutcracker performance season!

 November 20: I'm grateful for a leisurely morning at home, brought to you (me) by two rescheduled meetings and a light rain which have allowed me to delay my walk in favor of drinking coffee and working on blog posts.

 November 21: I'm grateful the majority of our Christmas decorations are up before Thanksgiving!

 November 22: I'm grateful for 45 years on this earth.

 "Do not regret growing older.
 It is a privilege denied to many."

-November 23 - I'm grateful for all of the birthday phone calls, texts, emails, and Facebook messages I received yesterday.
+I'm also grateful for all of the birthday phone calls, texts, emails, and Facebook messages I received.
 Social media has its downfalls, but allowing - even encouraging - users to make sure family members, friends, and acquaintances feel loved on their birthdays (and supported through times of crisis) is not one of them.

-No HFFF post tomorrow.
-See you next Tuesday!
+No HFFF post this week, friends.
+Enjoy your long weekend and I'll "see" you next Tuesday!